xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Foreach.md

 }
 ```

-You can refine the example by using an `If` statement to limit the results
+You can refine the example by using an `if` statement to limit the results
 that are returned.
 In the following example, the `Foreach` statement performs
-the same looping operation as the previous example, but it adds an `If`
+the same looping operation as the previous example, but it adds an `if`
 statement to limit the results to files that are greater than 100 kilobytes
 (KB):